tinahaibodi/Aurora/README.md

 application as a viable product for examinations and in-class assignments - reviewing it first through their internal IT services department.

-## User Research:
-Defining our users as partially or visually impaired students in secondary or post-secondary education aged approximately 15-29 in North America.

-Noting this, we concluded the following about visually impaired users in Canada:
-1. 1 in 5 Canadians are living with a disability including 400,000+ individuals who are blind and/or have low vision.

-Every year, more than 50,000 Canadians will lose their sight.
-2. In 2006, approximately 816, 250 (3.2%) Canadians aged 15 and older reported having some type of seeing
-limitation.
-89% of these individuals aged 15-29 reported being enrolled in secondary or post-secondary and noting that the difficulty of their disability in both secondary and post-secondary education.6